filips123/PWAsForFirefox/.github/SECURITY.md

 ## Reporting a Vulnerability

 If you found a vulnerability or what you believe is a vulnerability, **do not** open a public issue or disclose it publicly.
-Instead, please report them through the [GitHub Security Advisories][github-advisories] and fill in the required information.
-See the [GitHub documentation][github-documentation] for more details.
+Instead, please report them using [GitHub security advisories][github-advisories] and fill in the requested info.
+See [the GitHub documentation][github-documentation] for more details.

 We will try to respond and release a fix as soon as possible.
 The vulnerability will be made public when it is ensured that publishing it does not pose a threat